Skip to main content

 (c) Be in an active policy status, which for purposes of this rule, does not include a policy that is a no coverage policy or a policy that is lapsed; and

-(d) Report actual payroll for the preceding policy year and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year no later than the application deadline date set forth in rule 4123-17-74 of the Administrative Code.
+(d) Report actual payroll for the preceding policy year and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year no later than the evaluation date.

-(2) The following employers shall not be eligible for benefits under this rule:
+(3) The following employers shall not be eligible for benefits under this rule:

-(a) State agencies;
+(a) State agencies; and

 (b) Self-insuring employers providing compensation and benefits pursuant to section 4123.35 of the Revised Code.

-(3) An AEO or a PEO shall not be eligible to receive benefits under this rule unless the AEO or the PEO and each of the client employers of the AEO or the PEO meet all eligibility and program requirements.
+(4) An AEO or a PEO shall not be eligible to receive benefits under this rule unless the AEO or the PEO and each of the client employers of the AEO or the PEO meet all eligibility and program requirements.

-(C) Basic DFSP level.
+(C) Basic SUPR program level.

-(b) Ensuring each supervisor completes accident-analysis training; and
+(a) Ensure each supervisor completes accident-analysis training; and

 (a) Pre-employment and new-hire drug testing;